UrsaLabs/L2K/README.md

 - NotifyIcon.Wpf (running Install-Package Hardcodet.NotifyIcon.Wpf will do)

 ### Contirbutions:
-- [mzmiric5](https://github.com/mzmiric5) - inital build of the app
+- [mzmiric5](https://github.com/mzmiric5) - initial build of the app
 - [rd3k](https://github.com/rd3k) - help with Launchpad and XAML
 - [IntelOrca](https://github.com/IntelOrca) - wrote the Launchpad library used in this project :)